meglecz/mkCOInr/doc/content/tutorial.rst

 This output should be should be checked manually to see if the lineages are coherent.
-If homonymy, choose the correct lineage (like for *Leucothoe* genus in the example), then delete homonymy column.
+If homonymy, choose the correct lineage (e.g. for *Leucothoe* genus), then delete homonymy column.

 If a taxon name is not present in the taxonomy file, the lineage should be completed manually (e.g. *Ilia nucleus* in the example file).